kun-wang/kun-wang.github.io/_site/README.md

 > jekyll build
 >
 > jekyll serve # (altenative)
+>
+> git add .
+>
+> git commit -m "Information about this commit"
+>
+> git push origin

 Push the content within `_site`  to the `gh-pages` branch

 > git subtree push --prefix _site origin gh-pages

+Note: the above command will not change the current active branch.

 ## Features